-- 2. Whole Person Assessment Requirements No WPA artifact is required for Advantage courses. - 3.
-Other Policies and/or Procedures - a.
+- a.
 Excessive absenteeism or discipline problems may cause a deduction in the course grade. - b.
 Any assignment turned in late may have points deducted.
-All homework problems completed after the due date will have a 20% penalty assessed.
+All homework problems completed after the due date will have a 30% penalty assessed.
 Everything completed correctly before the due date will have no penalty.
-The homework assignments do close on Saturday at 11:59 p.m. each week, so don't wait until Friday night to start your assignments.
+The homework assignments are available all semester after the lecture for that section.
 Practice tests and chapter exams are not available after the due date. - c.
 Completing the homework is essential.
 Because mathematics builds upon previously developed concepts, the student's progress in the learning process depends on proper pacing.
 The best way to ensure maximum learning is for each student to give immediate attention to each assignment presented.
-Specific homework assignments are given in MyMathLab and a tentative schedule is listed in Part VI of the syllabus. - d.
-All math problems will be done online with MyMathLab.
-Discussions will be required and part of your grade. - e.
+Specific homework assignments are given in MyMathLab or in Part VI of the syllabus. - d.
+Depending on the instructor, homework may be written, online with MyMathLab, or a combination of the two.
+Work in class work may also be required and part of your grade. - e.
 Credit by examination.
 All ORU students are expected to take one college-level mathematics course.
 If the material in this course and MAT 105 were studied in high school, the student is expected to take Calculus I (MAT 201).
 Consequently, credit for this course by examination is not permitted. - f.
 If a syllabus revision is necessary for any reason, the instructor will notify the students on D2L and by email. - g.
 There is a practice before each exam that a student may take as many times as liked to obtain the best possible score.
-I will enter the highest score in the gradebook on D2L.
-PLEASE NOTE: Students must score 70% or greater on the practice test to take the chapter exam. - h.
+I will enter the highest score in the gradebook on D2L. - b.
 Do not wait until the last minute to do any assignments computer glitches happen, internet services occasionally go out, websites can go down...
-Working early helps keep these kind of issues from affecting your grade negatively i.
+Working early helps keep these kinds of issues from affecting your grade negatively. - i.
 Homework assignments must be completed with a score of 80% or better to go on to the next assignment.
 It will snowball on you, so don't let yourself fall behind.

 VI.
-TENTATIVE COURSE CALENDAR FOR MYMATHLAB WORK The assignments may vary due to the availability of problems in MyMathLab.
+TENTATIVE COURSE CALENDAR

+The assignments will vary due to the availability of problems in MyMathLab.